jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Work\-from\-anywhere jobs have become the new normal in our workforce.
 What started as a critical adaptation to survive the pandemic has now become the preferred work scenario for many employees worldwide.
-However, flexible work has challenges as well as benefits one of the more acute challenges being full\- coverage, cross\-company security.
+However, flexible work has challenges as well as benefits – one of the more acute challenges being full\- coverage, cross\-company security.
-During a budding age where offices of SMB and enterprise businesses can be anywhere, its important to be clear that perimeter solutions and other common security practices that in the past may have relied on physical access may now be ineffective in comparison to endpoint protection solutions.
+During a budding age where offices of SMB and enterprise businesses can be anywhere, it’s important to be clear that perimeter solutions and other common security practices that in the past may have relied on physical access may now be ineffective in comparison to endpoint protection solutions.
 The most effective threat actors target the weakest links in the chain.
 With work\-